FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/resourcename.md

 Current values observed in billing data for various scenarios:

-See supporting content for Issue #4 (ResourceId).
-In some cases, the resource name is provided in the resource id as a part of the fully-qualified name
+See supporting content for [ResourceId](./resourceid.md).
+In some cases, the resource name is provided in the Resource ID as a part of the fully-qualified name.

 ## Discussion / Scratch space